galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 >    A new page will appear with all your histories displayed here.
 >
 > 2. Copy a dataset into your new history
->    1. Click on the FASTQ dataset in "my-analysis" history
+>    1. Click on the FASTQ dataset in "My Analysis" history
->    2. Drag it into the "Next-analysis" history
+>    2. Drag it into the "Next Analysis" history
 >
 >    This makes a copy of the dataset in the new history (without actually using additional disk space).
 >